Bertonc98/CPLEX_MIP_opt_models/README.md

 In order to compile the cut_extraction file the maker can be called by: ./maker cut 1

-In order to compile a model file: ./maker $name_of_the_model 0
+In order to compile a model file: ./maker $name_of_the_model 0 The program will save the model of the problem into the src/data directory with the same neame of the problem

 Footer